 The Center for Global Education

 The Center for Global Education (CGE) is located on the edge of Carson-Newman’s campus at the corner of Russell Avenue and King Street in a structure that was built in 1870.
 The CGE is open Monday-Friday, from 8:30am-4:30pm.
-Staff members can be reached by calling 865-471-4777, or contacting specific staff listed in the Directory.
+Staff members can be reached by calling 865-471-4777 or by contacting specific staff listed in the Directory.

 Steeple of Excellence

-In January 2003, the trustees of the college named the international program a Steeple of Excellence.
+In January 2003, the trustees of the University named the international program a Steeple of Excellence.
 With the appointment of this distinction, a committee was formed to project specific programs promoting Carson-Newman’s strength in Global Education.